Graph Reconstruction via MIS Queries: Algorithms

+In the following, we say that a query $Q_i$ {\em considers} a witness $W \in \mathcal{W}$ if Items~1 and~2 hold for $Q_i$ and $W$. \end{definition}

-We show that a $\Delta$-Query-Scheme of size $\ell$ immediately yields a non-adaptive deterministic query algorithm for \textsf{GR} for graph of maximum degree $\Delta$ that executes $\ell$ queries (Lemma~\ref{lem:query-scheme-alg}).
+We show in Lemma~\ref{lem:query-scheme-alg} that a $\Delta$-Query-Scheme of size $\ell$ immediately yields a non-adaptive deterministic query algorithm for \textsf{GR} for graphs of maximum degree $\Delta$ that executes $\ell$ queries.
 Our task is thus to design a $\Delta$-Query-Scheme of small size, which we do in the proof of Lemma~\ref{lem:exist-query-scheme}.

 \begin{lemma} Let $\mathcal{Q}$ be a $\Delta$-Query-Scheme of size $\ell$.
 Then, there exists a non-adaptive deterministic algorithm for \textsf{GR} that executes $\ell$ queries on graphs of maximum degree $\Delta$. \end{lemma} \begin{proof} Let $G=(V, E)$ be the input graph, and let $\mathcal{Q}$ be a $\Delta$-Query-Scheme of size $\ell$.
 The algorithm executes every query $Q_i \in \mathcal{Q}$.
 Let $I_i$ denote the query answer to $Q_i$.